ayushilal20/OutbreakInvestigator-Gene_Prediction_Annotation/README.md

 ```

 ## Commandline usage for pipeline.sh
-After create and install all the environments required, run the pipeline.sh.
+After create and install all the environments required, download pathofact.sh in the repository.
+Then run the pipeline.sh.

 ```
 sh pipeline.sh <input_dir> <output_dir>